advanced-security/secret-scanning-custom-patterns/configs/README.md

 ## .env file style secrets

-**⚠️ WARNING: THIS RULE IS EXPERIMENTAL AND MIGHT CAUSE A HIGH FALSE POSITIVE RATE (test before commiting to org level) ⚠️** Find .env file style secrets in configuration files
+**⚠️ WARNING: THIS RULE IS EXPERIMENTAL AND MIGHT CAUSE A HIGH FALSE POSITIVE RATE (test before commiting to org level) ⚠️** Find .env file style secrets in configuration files such as .env, Dockerfile, shell scripts etc.

 _version: v0.1_